Characterizing Internal Evasion Attacks in Federated Learning

-\textbf{Federated adversarial training}, where clients of a distributed system perform adversarial training on their local data and aggregate the results, is first introduced in (\cite{FAT}).
-However, limited hardware and communication resources, as well as the non-i.i.d. (independent and identically distributed) nature of clients' data sets, impedes both model accuracy and performance during adversarial training (\cite{commconstrain,affineshift}).
-Further extensions have proposed methods of incorporating the impact of non-i.i.d. data on federated adversarial training.
-The work in (\cite{biasvar}) analyzes the generalization error incurred in the aggregation process of federated learning as a combination of bias and variance, which is used to centrally generate adversarial examples sent to local nodes for training.
-The work in (\cite{bnprop}) examines not only data heterogeneity, but also proposes batch normalization metrics to propagate adversarial robustness from nodes with resources to nodes without.
-Other approaches have attempted to improve federated adversarial robustness, including the use of randomized smoothing of models (\cite{chencertifiablyRobust}).
-Our work in comparison addresses the issue of heterogeneous data and hardware capabilities through the use of \emph{personalized} federated learning, which raises new questions on how adversarial training samples may propagate between clients with different models.
-Furthermore, pFedDef trains model defenses against multi-step attacks from other clients who have grey-box information of the victim models, instead of black-box attacks or single-step white-box attacks considered in prior work.
-The personalized setting also introduces the new accuracy vs. robustness trade-off.
+\citet*{FAT} first introduced evasion attacks against a model that is trained through federated learning.
+Here, adversarial training is performed alongside federated learning to increase robustness against evasion attacks.
+However, we show that the robustness gained through adversarial training is less effective against \emph{internal} evasion attacks when compared to \emph{external} attacks.
+Furthermore, limited hardware and communication resources, as well as the non-i.i.d. (independent and identically distributed) nature of clients' data sets, impedes both model accuracy and performance during adversarial training \citep*{commconstrain,affineshift}.
+Further extensions have proposed methods of incorporating the impact of non-i.i.d. data on federated adversarial training, e.g., sending centrally generated adversarial examples to clients based on the federated learning generalization error~\citep*{biasvar}, or using batch normalization to propagate adversarial robustness from nodes with resources to nodes without~\citep*{bnprop}.
+Other approaches have attempted to improve federated adversarial robustness, including randomized smoothing of models \citep*{chencertifiablyRobust}.
+Our work in comparison analyzes and addresses the issue of heterogeneous data and hardware capabilities through the use of \emph{personalized} federated learning, which raises new questions on how adversarial training samples may propagate between clients with different models.
+Our work examines model defenses against multi-step attacks from other clients who have grey-box information of the victim models, which are more potent than black-box or single-step white-box attacks \citep*{REN2020346}.